John Lockman (author): Life

-Born in humble circumstances, he was an autodidact scholar who learnt to speak French by frequenting Slaughter's Coffee House.
+Born in humble circumstances, he was a self-taught scholar who learnt to speak French by frequenting Slaughter's Coffee House.
 He had enough acquaintance with Alexander Pope that he could dedicate to him in 1734 his translation of Charles Porée's Oration.
 His inoffensive character procured for him the name of the ‘Lamb.’ but when ‘Hesiod’ Cooke abused his poetry, Lockman retorted, ‘It may be so; but, thank God! my name is not at full length in the “Dunciad.”’

 His poems were chiefly occasional verse intended to be set to music for Vauxhall.
 In 1762 he tried, fruitlessly, to get them printed by subscription.
 He frequently went to court to present his verses to the royal family, and after he became secretary to the British Herring Fishery, he tendered gifts of pickled herrings.
 Both poems and herrings, he declared, were ‘most graciously accepted.’

 He died in Brownlow Street, Long Acre, on 2 February 1771, leaving a widow, Mary.